 |Split Annuities||A combined purchase of two annuities, usually involving an immediate annuity, to boost an annuity income stream.|

 VARIABLE ANNUITIES: usually, the basket of mutual funds with an option to capture not only guaranteed income regardless of market performance but also get some capital appreciation if the market performs well.
-The danger of loosing the principal if the market performed poorly is the major drawback.
+The danger of losing the principal if the market performed poorly is a major drawback.
 However, in recent years, investors have poured as much as $141 billion into variable annuities.

 IMMEDIATE ANNUITIES: the buyer gives the insurance company some amount of cash that never will be repaid back in return for regular income payments until death.
 Income payments can be typically higher than other annuities because they are based on principal +interest, and also offer advantageous tax treatment.
 No fees are attached.